smart-data-lake/smart-data-lake/docs/getting-started/part-3/metadata.md

 ![ext-deparures-config](ext-deparures-config.png)

-For a deeper understanding of our visualization tool, please refer to our [bolg](../../../blog/sdl-uidemo).
+For a deeper understanding of our visualization tool, please refer to this [blog entry](../../../blog/sdl-uidemo).
 :::

 ## Metadata in Action